The first step to learn conversational German is to think about what makes you chatty.

 Any movies you’re obsessed with?

-Heck, I could chat about “Star Wars” each and every day.
+Heck, I could gab about “Star Wars” each and every day.

 What about discussing the most recent book you’re reading?

 I’m deep into the “Hitchhikers Guide to the Galaxy” series right now.